 Future Predictions Of Onion Rates In Nashik

-The rise and drop in onion price depends on the season and market demand.
+The rise and drop in onion prices depend on the season and market demand.
 Future predictions for onion prices in Nashik indicate a rise due to reduced plantation and damage caused by recent rains.

 To keep prices steady in the future, we need better water systems, stronger onion varieties, and good storage facilities.
 Government help is mandatory to remove export charges, and supporting farmers could also help keep prices stable.